 Zika Virus in the United States

 Cases of Zika virus infection by mosquitoes within the United States, that did not involve travel, first came to light in July 2016.
-The initial cases were limited to one neighborhood in Miami, Florida; several weeks later local transmission was reported in a second neighborhood in the Miami area.
+The initial cases were detected in the Miami area.
 Shortly thereafter, local transmission was also reported in Texas.

-By the end of 2016, there were 224 laboratory confirmed cases acquired through local mosquito transmission.
+By the end of 2016, there were 224 laboratory confirmed cases acquired through local mosquito transmission according to the CDC.
 With the exception of six cases in Texas, all of the remaining cases occurred in Florida.
 In addition, 45 cases were acquired through sexual transmission.